-One of my favourite things to do creatively is to make natural inks from plants.
+One of my favourite things to do creatively is to make natural inks and paints from plants.
 Just like natural dyeing & most creative practices, the process is soothing & meditative, it’s easy to lose time while absorbed in the simmering, condensing & alchemy that follows.
 Sometimes I will make the dye from leftover dye baths, other times I simmer up plants just to see the colours on paper.
+If you’ve been wondering how to make paint from plants, read on for a full step-by-step tutorial.

-Below you’ll find a very simple tutorial on creating natural inks from plants using kitchen or garden ingredients.
+Below you’ll find a very simple tutorial on how to make paint from plants using kitchen or garden ingredients.
 This is a wonderful project for anyone interested in natural dyeing & a great one to try with little ones.
-If you are interested in trying this at home, you could experiment with a variety of colour sources such as turmeric, yellow or red onion skins, rose petals, carrot tops, avocado stones, nettles, spinach, coffee, tea, black beans, elderberry or pokeweed berry.
+If you are interested in trying this at home, you could experiment with a variety of colour sources such as turmeric, yellow or red onion skins, rose petals, avocado stones, nettles, spinach, coffee, tea, black beans, elderberry or pokeweed berry.

 - Water